MicrosoftDocs/dynamics-365-project-operations/articles/actuals/ActualonFP.md

 _**Applies to:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

+The below table gives a list of actuals of different transaciton types that are created at various events on a Fixed Price Engagement.

 | **Event** | **Cost actual** | **Unbilled Sales actual** | **Billed Sales actual** | **Example** |
 | --- | --- | --- | --- | --- |